bellyillish/useful-idiots/README.md

 ### Stances
 ---
+> [!NOTE]
-Affect companions that are idle, following, or in combat (combat logic will sometimes override their stance).
+> Affect companions that are idle, following, or in combat (combat logic will sometimes override their stance).

 - **Stand:** Stand/walk/jog/run (same as vanilla when not using stealth).
 - **Sneak:** Crouch/sneak (same as vanilla when using stealth).